Call Us TODAY on 020 3588 4240

 A Writ of Control orders a High Court Enforcement Officer (HCEO) to control debtors’ assets and trade at an auction to secure the funds to satisfy a money judgment.

-Powers a Writ of Control provides to a High Court Enforcement Officer
+Powers a Writ of Control Provides to a High Court Enforcement Officer

 The Writ of Control allows the selected High Court Enforcement Officer (HCEO), to enforce the writ or order.
 An Enforcement Agent in UK can visit the debtor to secure payment.
 This writ of control empowers the Enforcement Agent to take control of their assets.
 If payment is not made on time as agreed, the enforcement agent can trade or auction the debtor’s assets.